ubuntu/ubuntu-make/README.md

 $ snap install ubuntu-make --classic
 ```

-If installed via the snap umake has to be run as `ubuntu-make.umake`
+If installed via the snap it can be run as `ubuntu-make.umake`, or via the alias `umake`

+### Attention
+The snap currently in the store is known to work on releases up to 16.04 (Xenial).

+For later releases there are compatibility issues, so it is recommended to install via the ppa.

 If the snap does not work there is a daily build ppa: